JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

     3. Change values of -9 to NULL

-    4. Use annual_n_deposition_by_site.sql on the tables to find kg/ha/yr of N deposited at each latitude and longitude
+    4. Use annual_n_deposition_by_site.sql on the tables to find kg/ha/yr of N deposited, as well as latitude and longitude, at each site

     5. Save the results to a csv file